Toyota

 ![]() Rubber PCV Hose Removed |

-| Now that the metal spring clip is no longer holding the hose on the PCV valve, the hose can be pulled off.
 Wiggling the hose can help if the hose won't budge.
 Again, be careful when pulling off the hose.
-It's really easy to slice or smash your hand against something else in the engine bay if the hose suddenly comes free while you're applying force to it. | |||
+It's really easy to cut, scrape or smash your hand against something else in the engine bay if the hose suddenly comes free while you're applying force to it. |

 ![]() 22mm Socket |